ShiftLeftSecurity/scan-action/README.md

 - Credentials Scanning to detect accidental secret leaks
 - Static Analysis Security Testing (SAST) for a range of languages and frameworks
-- Open-source dependencies audit
+- Open-source dependencies and License audit
-- License violation checks
+- Pull Request status checks and Scan summary as comments

 ### Languages supported